How to Find IP Address in Linux Command Line [5 Easy Methods]

 TL;DR

-To learn to find IP address in Linux, try these five methods:
+To find IP address Linux, try these methods:

-Explore the article below to learn different methods to find IP address in Linux and common errors with possible solutions.
+Explore the article below to learn different methods to Linux find IP addresses on network and common errors with possible solutions.

 1. ifconfig Command

 The ifconfig command is a widely used networking tool in Linux that provides detailed information about network interfaces.
 It lets you find the IP address assigned to a specific network interface.
-Here are the steps to follow:
+Follow these steps to display IP address Linux:

 1. Open the Terminal.